shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

 You can do this through:
 1.   **Creating summaries of past interactions:** Use an LLM to replace a long, detailed history with a concise overview.
 2.   **Moving user preferences to long-term memory:** Transfer user preferences from working memory to long-term episodic memory.
 This keeps the working context clean while ensuring preferences are remembered for future sessions.
+3.   **Deduplication:** Remove redundant information from the context to avoid repetition.

 ```mermaid
 graph TD